 Weekly Class Schedule

 All of the Yoga Next Door studio classes are 60 minutes and live streamed through Zoom.
 Your health and well being are our top priority if you practice at the studio.
 In addition to cleaning between classes, a HEPA air purifier has been installed and doors and windows will be open as much as possible.
-Vaccinated students are currently allowed to practice in the studio without a mask.
-Students are encouraged to bring their own mats and props.
-Studio yoga blocks & blankets are available.
-There are also three spots available on the deck outside the studio for all classes.
+We are tracking vaccination status.
+Masks are currently optional for all students.
+Students are encouraged to bring their own yoga mats.
+Studio yoga mats, blocks & blankets are available.

 |Sunday||4:30pm||Slow Flow with Jessie|